sahilyadav10/gamebuy/README.md

 # GameBuy
 GameBuy is a website that uses CheapShark API to find best deals on PC video games.
+GameBuy also makes use of Bing Image Search API to display related images.

 ## Tools and Technologies Used
    * Front-End